ironcore-dev/ironcore/docs/proposals/03-loadbalancer.md

     - 45.86.152.88
     - 2001::
 ```

-### internal reconcile object (not customer visible)
+### routing state object
-The load balancer needs some data computable at the onMetal API level to describe the explicit targets in a pool.
-Since onMetal is using a complete routing infrastructure this object in fact describes NetworkInterfaces load balanced traffic is routed to.
+The load balancer needs details computable at the onmetal API level to describe the explicit targets in a pool traffic is routed to. `LoadBalancerRouting` describes `NetworkInterfaces` load balanced traffic is routed to.
-This object should not be visible to the customer but is available in the customer namespace
+This object describes a state of the `LoadBalancer` and results of the `LoadBalancer` definition specifically `networkInterfaceSelector` and `networkRef`.
+The object is not directly changeable.

 ```yaml
 apiVersion: networking.api.onmetal.de/v1alpha1